 In a lot of jobs today, travel is a major part of the role.
-It can be because they would like for you to meet with other colleagues at various offices around the world or country.
-Or it could be related to the fact that you might be applying for a sales position, and that going on location for the sales process is a key part of the role.
-When the interviewer asks you this question, they are ensuring you both are on the same page as it relates to what the job requirements are.
+It can be because they would like you to meet with other colleagues at various offices around the world or country.
+Or it could be related to the fact that you might be applying for a sales position and that going on location for the sales process is a key part of the role.
+When the interviewer asks you this question, they are ensuring you both are on the same page related to the job requirements.
 And travel can be one of those requirements.

 Before you interview with a company or position that may require travel, you should ensure that you are personally comfortable with the fact that you may have to commit to this.
 For example, you may have a family at home.
 Or children.
 Before you commit to a certain level of travel, you may want to have discussions with your family or consider what your family needs are before you say “Yes” to your interviewer.